jhyun0919/jhyun0919.github.io/_posts/Energy/2021-01-05-Cascading Outage Sim Dynamic.md

 Through the above experiments, the following conclusions are drawn.

-- COSMIC represents a power system as a set of **hybrid discrete/continuous differential algebraic equations**, simultaneously simulating protection systems and machine dynamics.
+- **COSMIC** represents a power system as a set of **hybrid discrete/continuous differential algebraic equations**, simultaneously simulating protection systems and machine dynamics.

-- From the N−2 contingency analysis, we found that COSMIC produces **heavy-tailed** blackout size distributions, which are typically found in both historical blackout data and cascading failure models [].
+- From the N−2 contingency analysis, we found that COSMIC produces heavy-tailed blackout size distributions, which are typically found in both historical blackout data and cascading failure models [7] (Figure 8).

-  - WHY???
+- From the N−2 contingency analysis, we found that the blackout size results show that load models can substantially impact cascade sizes (Table IV).

-- The relative frequency of very large events may be exaggerated in dynamic model due to numerical non-convergence (about 3% of cases).
+- From the comparison with a dc cascading outage simulator, we found that the relative frequency of very large events may be exaggerated in dynamic model due to numerical non-convergence (about 3% of cases).

-  - WHY???

-- The blackout size results show that load models can substantially impact cascade sizes.

-- The contingency simulation results from COSMIC were compared to corresponding simulations from a dc power flow based quasi-steady-state cascading failure simulator, using a new metric.

-- The two models largely agreed for the initial periods of cascading (for about 10 events), then diverged for later stages where dynamic phenomena drive the sequence of events.
+- From the comparison with a dc cascading outage simulator, we found that the two models largely agreed for the initial periods of cascading (for about 10 events), then diverged for later stages where dynamic phenomena drive the sequence of events.

 - Detailed dynamic models of cascading failure can be useful in understanding the relative importance of various features of these models.